lsbrillant/frankenscripts/README.md

 Mary Shellys Frankenscripts
 ---------------------------
-changepass:
+ - changepass:
    - changes the password for any user that has the same login shell as the user running the script.
    - prompts you for the password and tells you what user.
+ - kban:
+   - kills all proceses for a user.
+   - bans the user from ssh.
+ - vulcheck:
+   - checks for shellshock vulnerablility.